eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 changed).

 Furthermore the custom implementation may define additional kinds of errors, specifically non-fatal errors.
-For non-fatal errors the execution continues afer reporting, so they should be used when the circumstances allow recovery from the error.
+For non-fatal errors the execution continues after reporting, so they should be used when the circumstances allow recovery from the error.

 ### Panic